 State and Local Government Agency Procedures

-Pursuant to Government Code Chapter 3.1, §6207, state and local governmental agencies are required to allow an active program participant to present his or her authorization card and use his or her Safe at Home P.O.
-Box in lieu of his or her residence address on forms and to receive mail.
+Pursuant to Government Code Chapter 3.1, §6207, state and local governmental agencies are required to allow an active program participant to present his or her authorization card and use his or her designated Safe at Home mailing address in lieu of his or her confidential address on forms and to receive mail.

 Bureau of Automotive Repair Procedures-

 Safe at Home SMOG Procedure: